Pierre Napoléon Bonaparte: Shooting

 In the trial of Bonaparte for homicide on 21 May 1871 Théodore Grandperret served as Attorney General at the High Court convened in Tours.
 His evident bias towards the Bonaparte family caused the lawyers of the Noir family to be called the "defense lawyers".

-Pierre Bonaparte died in obscurity at Versailles.
-He is interred in the Cimetière des Gonards in Versailles.

 Family

-On 22 March 1853, Pierre married the daughter of a Paris plumber working as a doorman, Éléonore-Justine Ruflin.
-Altogether the couple had at least two children.
+On 22 March 1853, Pierre married Éléonore-Justine Ruflin, the daughter of a Paris plumber working as a doorman.
+Altogether, the couple had five children, but only two of them survived and reached adulthood: